A characterization of positroids, with applications to amalgams and excluded minors: Background

 \subsection{Amalgams and parallel connections}

 For matroids $M$ and $N$, any matroid $K$ on $E(M)\cup E(N)$ for which $K|E(M)=M$ and $K|E(N)=N$ is an \emph{amalgam} of $M$ and $N$.
-A necessary (but not sufficient) condition for $M$ and $N$ to have amalgams is that $M|T=N|T$ where $T$ is $E(M)\cap E(N)$.
+The equality $M|T=N|T$, where $T$ is $E(M)\cap E(N)$, is a necessary (but not sufficient) condition for amalgams to exist.
+As Figure \ref{fig:amlgamexample} shows, when $M$ and $N$ have an amalgam, there may be many amalgams; in that example, a different rank-$4$ amalgam results if $\{d,f,g,i\}$ is a circuit-hyperplane, and another rank-$3$ amalgam has, instead of the line $\{a,e,f,i,h\}$, the lines $\{a,e,f\}$ and $\{a,i,h\}$.
 If $K$ is the freest amalgam of $M$ and $N$ (i.e., any set that is independent in any amalgam of $M$ and $N$ is independent in $K$), then $K$ is the \emph{free amalgam} of $M$ and $N$.
 Amalgams of $M$ and $N$ may exist without the free amalgam of $M$ and $N$ existing.
 The next result is one implication in \cite[Proposition 11.4.3]{oxley}.

 \begin{thm} Let $K$ be an amalgam of $M$ and $N$, and set $T=E(M)\cap E(N)$.
 If, for each flat $F$ of $K$, we have then $K$ is the free amalgam of $M$ and $N$. \end{thm}

 Note that \cite[Proposition 11.4.3]{oxley} is about the proper amalgam, for which we refer to \cite[Section 11.4]{oxley} for the definition and a complete account.
 The proper amalgam, when it exists, is the free amalgam, but the free amalgam can exist without the proper amalgam existing.
 Two general conditions under which the proper amalgam is known to exist are (a) when $T$ is a modular flat of either $M$ or $N$, and (b) when the common restriction, $M|T=N|T$, is a modular matroid.
 Condition (b) applies to the amalgams that we consider here since, in what we treat, $T$ will be independent in both $M$ and $N$.